Temporal Graph Reconfiguration for Always-Connected Graphs: Introduction

-The algorithm finds a reconfiguration sequence of length at most $2M^2$ where $M$ is the number of temporal edges.
-However, this sequence may not be the shortest possible sequence.
-We ask then whether one can also find a \emph{shortest} sequence in polynomial-time.
-We answer this negatively even for graphs that have lifetime $T=2$ by giving a reduction from \VC. (\Cref{sec:hardness}).
+Our second result is an inapproximability result.
+We show that finding the shortest reconfiguration sequence between two temporal graphs is \APX-hard, even for temporal graphs of lifetime $2$.
+Our reduction is from \VC.
 The reduction represents vertices as cycles on a snapshot; choosing a vertex corresponds to breaking its cycle in order to close a different (more useful) cycle.
-In order to find a shortest reconfiguration sequence, one has to find a minimal number of cycles to break and later reconnect.
+To find a shortest reconfiguration sequence, one must determine the minimum number of cycles to break and reconnect.

+For our final contribution, we show a relation between the \LCR problem and the \STSRlong problem introduced in \cite{DBLP:conf/isaac/HanakaIKOS24}.
+The \STSR problem is defined as follows: Given a multigraph $G$, a sequence of $k$ spanning trees $(T_1, \dots T_k)$ is \emph{feasible} if they are edge-disjoint.
+Given two such feasible sequences, the goal is to reconfigure one sequence into another: In each step, a single spanning tree $T_i$ is replaced with $T_i'=T_i-e+f$ for $e\in E(T_i)$ and $f\in E(G)\setminus E(T_i)$.
+We show that \LCR and \STSR are equivalent, i.e., we show (in the appendix) that a solution to the \LCR problem can be transformed into a solution to the \STSR problem, and vice versa.
+Because of this equivalence, our two results answer the two open questions posed by \cite{DBLP:conf/isaac/HanakaIKOS24}.

+In particular, the authors provide an algorithm for the \STSR problem by first solving a more general problem, \BSRlong (\BSR), formulated in matroid theory.
+They pose the first open question of whether one can design a simpler algorithm for the \STSR problem.
+Our dynamic programming algorithm for the \LCR problem also works for the \STSR problem.
+It is also a simpler algorithm that relies solely on graph-theoretic arguments and the graphs' structural properties.